 Neuroscientist tackles question: ‘What IF Breakthrough Technologies Could Make Us Smarter?’

-A leading neuroscientist will discuss recent advances in genome editing technologies, addressing the question of “What IF Breakthrough Technologies Could Make Us Smarter?” during an Oct.
+A leading neuroscientist discussed recent advances in genome editing technologies, addressing the question of “What IF Breakthrough Technologies Could Make Us Smarter?” during an Oct.
 15 event at Purdue University.

-Guoping Feng’s presentation, “Live Long and Prosper: The Promise of Science (Fiction) and Medicine,” will begin at 7 p.m. in Stewart Center’s Fowler Hall.
-The talk, sponsored by the College of Pharmacy, is free and open to the public.
+Guoping Feng’s presentation, “Live Long and Prosper: The Promise of Science (Fiction) and Medicine,” was sponsored by the College of Pharmacy.

-This conversation will focus on the recent advances in genome-editing technologies that are revolutionizing biomedical research and medicine.
+This conversation focused on the recent advances in genome-editing technologies that are revolutionizing biomedical research and medicine.
 Together with large-scale genetic studies identifying genetic factors causing or increasing risks for brain disorders, these new technologies are creating unprecedented opportunities to explore the neurobiological underpinning of cognition and behavior with the potential to cure brain disorders and perhaps enhance cognition and change behaviors.
-Feng will discuss the potential applications and impacts of these new technologies to neuroscience research and society.
+Feng discussed the potential applications and impacts of these new technologies to neuroscience research and society.

 Feng is the Poitras Chair Professor of Neuroscience in the McGovern Institute for Brain Research in the Department of Brain and Cognitive Sciences at Massachusetts Institute of Technology.
 He also is an institute member of the Broad Institute of MIT and Harvard and the director of model systems and neurobiology at the Stanley Center for Psychiatric Research at Broad Institute.
 Feng’s research is devoted to understanding the mechanisms regulating the development and function of synapses in the brain and how synaptic dysfunction may contribute to psychiatric disorders.
 Using genetically engineered animal models, Feng’s laboratory combines cutting-edge technologies and multidisciplinary approaches to unravel the neurobiological mechanisms of neurodevelopmental and psychiatric disorders.